mglantz/advanced-networking-workshop/labs/lab-1/README.md

 * Create test environment
 * Run playbook against test environment

-:star: If you like, you can deploy your environment and do the test over again.
+:star: If you like, you can re-deploy your environment and do the test over again.

 <details>
-<summary>Show solution</summary>
+<summary>Show helpful clues on re-deployment</summary>
 <p>

 Don't forget to add --reconfigure to your "sudo containerlab" command and re-run the "scripts/ansible_host.sh basic" command doing so.